Lucanus cervus: Predators

-Natural predators of L. cervus in Britain include cats, foxes, badgers, carrion crows, magpies and kestrels; these tend to strike at the most vulnerable stage in the beetle’s life cycle, when adults are seeking to mate and lay eggs.
-In the case of magpies, they have been observed in the field as waiting for emergence on a single site; subsequently consuming the beetle's abdomen.
+Natural predators of L. cervus in Britain include cats, foxes, badgers, carrion crows, magpies, woodpeckers, kestrels, and false black widows; these tend to strike at the most vulnerable stage in the beetle's life cycle, when adults are seeking to mate and lay eggs.
+In the case of magpies, they have been observed in the field as waiting for emergence on a single site, subsequently consuming the beetle's abdomen.

 In Italy, the main predator is the hooded crow (Corvus cornix).

 Parasites

 Mites in the order Monogynaspida (Suborder Uropodina) are phoretic (attached for the purpose of transportation) and have been observed attached to L. cervus as deutonymphs on the membrane of the joint between head and pronotum.

-Relationship to humans
+Relationship with humans

 Protection

 Lucanus cervus is listed as Near Threatened by the IUCN Red List.
 Although this species is widely distributed in Europe, it is in significant decline in the north and central part of its range and future trends of European forests will pose serious threats to this species, thus making the species close to qualifying for Vulnerable.

 Lucanus cervus is registered in the second appendix of the Habitats Directive of the European Union from 1992, which requires that member states set aside special areas of conservation.
 The species is also registered in the third appendix of the Convention on the Conservation of European Wildlife and Natural Habitats (Berne convention) of 1982 and Schedule 5 of the UK's Wildlife and Countryside Act 1981.